 Where is your organization in its journey of digital transformation?
 Just beginning or well into the process?
 It’s not a simple path, and there’s no one “right” way for every organization to follow.
 Whether you’re just starting or it seems your organization has transformed, Wrike’s recent webinar can offer some food for thought.

 Titled “The ROI of Enterprise Collaboration and Work Management in the Digital Workplace,” it covered a lot of ground.
 Wrike’s founder and CEO Andrew Filev spoke with Art Schoeller of Forrester Research and Sara Jusseaume of Vizient, a healthcare performance improvement company.
-They discussed technologies, tools, ROI calculations, and real-world examples.
+They discussed the best collaboration software, ROI calculations, and real-world examples.
 It’s a timely topic, said Filev.

 “Consumers and many businesses are operating under the assumption that brands are fully digital, while those brands are still undergoing the digital transformation,” said Filev.
 “There are many advantages to the end result but getting there can cause challenges — like information overload for employees — that need to be managed for an organization to be successful.”